 Nirma has always been practiced ‘value-for-money’ plank.
 Nirma plans to extend the same philosophy in categories as commodity food products, personal care products and packaged food.
 Distinct market vision and robust infrastructure allowed Nirma to have cost leadership.
 Apart from this, lean distribution network, umbrella branding and low profile media promotions allowed it to offer quality products, at affordable prices.

-In present scenario, an inspiring 59-year-old persona, Dr. Karsanbhai K. Patel, leads Nirma, playing role of key strategic decision-maker, whereas his next generation has already skilled management capabilities.
-Shri Rakesh K Patel – a qualified management graduate, is spearheading the procurement, production and logistic functions, whereas Shri Hiren K Patel – a qualified Chemical engineer and management graduate, heads the marketing and finance functions of the organisation.
-Shri Kalpesh Patel, Executive Director, leads the professional organisational structure.
+philanthropist, is playing role of key strategic decision-maker, whereas his next generation has already skilled management capabilities.
+Shri Rakesh K Patel – a qualified management graduate, is spearheading the procurement, production and logistic functions, whereas Shri Hiren K Patel – a qualified Chemical engineer and management graduate, heads the marketing and finance functions of the

 The man behind the success of Nirma phenomenon – Dr. Karsanbhai Patel is a recipient of various awards and accolades.
 He has been bestowed with various awards like…